neurobagel/documentation/docs/infrastructure.md

 ### Updating existing database user permissions

+If you want to change database access permissions (e.g., adding or removing access to a database) for an _existing_ user in your GraphDB instance, you must do so manually.

+Of note, in GraphDB, there is no straightforward REST API call to update a user's database access permissions without replacing the list of their existing database permissions (`"grantedAuthorities"`) entirely.

 !!! tip
     You can verify a user's settings at any time with the following:
     ```bash
     curl -u "admin:NewAdminPassword" http://localhost:7200/rest/security/users/DBUSER
     ```

-If you want to change database access permissions (e.g., adding or removing access to a database) for an _existing_ user in your GraphDB instance, you must do so manually.

-Of note, in GraphDB, there is no straightforward REST API call to update a user's database access permissions without replacing the list of their existing database permissions (`"grantedAuthorities"`) entirely.

-For example, if user `DBUSER` has been granted read/write access to database `my_db1` with the following command:
+For example, if user `DBUSER` has been granted read/write access to database `my_db1` with the following command (this command is run by default as part of [`graphdb_setup.sh`](https://github.com/neurobagel/recipes/blob/main/scripts/graphdb_setup.sh)):

 ```bash
 curl -X PUT --header 'Content-Type: application/json' -d '
 {"grantedAuthorities": ["WRITE_REPO_my_db","READ_REPO_my_db"]}' http://localhost:7200/rest/security/users/DBUSER -u "admin:NewAdminPassword"
 ```

-!!! info
-    This command is also run as part of the [`graphdb_setup.sh`]() script for first-time GraphDB backend setup.

 To grant `DBUSER` read/write access to a second database `my_db2` (while keeping the existing access to `my_db1`), you would rerun the above `curl` command with _all_ permissions (existing and new) specified since the existing permissions list will be overwritten.